sorcero/ingestum/docs/example-csv.rst

     tabular_document = transformers.XLSSourceCreateTabularDocument(
         sheet="Sheet1").transform(source=xls_source)

-Step 4: Customize your tables
+Step 4: Customize our tables
 -----------------------------

 Now's the fun part – customization.
-There are a number of options that you can try to work with your table data but we'll only use one as an example in this tutorial. ``TabularDocumentColumnInsert`` transforms a Tabular document into another Tabular document where a new empty column is inserted at the given position.
+There are a number of options that we can try to work with our table data but we'll only use one as an example in this tutorial. ``TabularDocumentColumnInsert`` transforms a Tabular document into another Tabular document where a new empty column is inserted at the given position.